 Substitute a small mound of cooked quinoa for the starch at any meal — in place of rice, pasta, couscous or potatoes.

-There are two methods for cooking quinoa.
-For one, mix 2 parts water to 1 part raw quinoa in a saucepan, bring to a boil over high heat, then reduce the heat to low and simmer, covered, until the water is absorbed and the quinoa is tender, 10 to 12 minutes.
+To cook quinoa, mix 2 parts water to 1 part raw quinoa in a saucepan, bring to a boil over high heat, then reduce the heat to low and simmer, covered, until the water is absorbed and the quinoa is tender, 10 to 12 minutes.
 Fluff with a fork.